Chemism

 Chemism refers to forces of attraction or adhesion between entities.
 It has uses in chemistry and philosophy.

 Chemistry

 In the past, chemism referred to intramolecular forces between atoms, or more generally, any forces acting on atoms and molecules.
 It is now typically superseded by more precise terms such as hydrogen interaction.

 Philosophy

 The concept of chemism has been referred to in many of the various disciplines that constitute philosophical practice.
-Some of the include:

 The use of the term in philosophy references the activities of chemism in chemistry.